AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 - Check if AdGuard VPN is already installed on your computer.
 You can do it by pressing the *Win* key and typing in ***AdGuard VPN***.

-- Maybe there's some leftover files from a previous AdGuard VPN installation.
+- Maybe there are some leftover files from a previous AdGuard VPN installation.
 Uninstall AdGuard using our special [uninstall tool](../../installation#advanced) and then repeat the installation.

 ### Other errors {#other}

 If you've encountered an error that's not listed above, it is possible that we can solve it by ourselves.
 But in order to do that, we need log files from you.
 Please perform the following steps:

-- Find and archive **AdGuard VPN installation logs** in a same way as it is described in [this article](https://adguard.com/kb/adguard-for-windows/solving-problems/installation-logs/).
+- Find and archive **AdGuard VPN installation logs** in the same way that it is described in [this article](https://adguard.com/kb/adguard-for-windows/solving-problems/installation-logs/).

 - Find and save to disk **Event Viewer** logs.
 [This article](https://adguard.com/kb/adguard-for-windows/solving-problems/system-logs/) explains how to do that.

-- Please email all these files from two previous steps to the support team at **support@adguard.com** and describe the problem in the message body.
-Our tech support agents will reply to you as soon as possible.
+Please email all these files from the two previous steps at **support@adguard.com** and describe the problem in the message body.
+Our support team will reply to you as soon as possible.